-In South Dakota, October 17, kicks off South Dakota’s annual pheasant season opener, offering access to nearly 4.5 million acres of public land.
+In South Dakota, the second Saturday of October, kicks off South Dakota’s annual pheasant season opener, offering access to nearly 4.5 million acres of public land.
 It is the largest hunting attraction in the state; it’s a time of year filled with tradition, community, and sport.
 Unfortunately, there is a dark side to South Dakota hunting—sex trafficking occurs.

 The reality is whenever there is an event that attracts a large number of men, there is a market for some form of sex trafficking.
 And, while sex trafficking exists around the nation, there's something distinctive about South Dakota.
 The peaceful, homegrown mentality that exists here has made it an excellent “cover” for sex trafficking.